sequentech/step/docs/hasura-auth.md

 as well as the username and the password for that user.

-You can obtain the `api-key-client` secret by login into Keycloak, selecting the Admin Portal realm, then going to Clients > api-key-client > Keys and looking into the `Client Secret` section.
+You can obtain the `api-key-client` secret by login into Keycloak, selecting the Admin Portal realm, then going to Clients > api-key-client > Credentials and looking into the `Client Secret` section.

 Then, as an example this would be an http request for authenticating with such client using